 University of Minnesota researchers found that children left in their own homes did better than those placed in foster care.
 One factor is that agency investigators fail to get to know parents properly.

-Contact The Deratany Firm in Chicago, Illinois today for help with cases of foster care abuse.
+Contact Deratany & Kosner in Chicago, Illinois today for help with cases of foster care abuse.